zdravkov/kendo-docs/aspnet-mvc/introduction.md

 2. Click **Products & Subscriptions**  in the top navigation.
 3. Click **UI for ASP.NET MVC**.
 If this option is not available click one of the following: **DevCraft UI Edition**, **DevCraft Complete**  or **DevCraft Ultimate**.
 4. Click **Download Installer and other resources**.
-5. Find the **UI for ASP.NET MVC**  item and click **Download** next to it.
-This will download the product installer.
-Alternatively you may click **Browse all product files** and download the zip file.
+5. Find the **UI for ASP.NET MVC**  item, click **Browse all product files** and select to download the Telerik online installer (exe file), the msi installer file directly, or the zip file.

 ## Installation